lionlai1989/data-structures-and-algorithms/C3-Algorithms_on_Graphs/README.md

 ## Description

 This section provides a brief overview of the course content for each week.
-The notation used here designates V as the set of all vertices and E as the set of all edges.
+The notation used here designates $V$ as the set of all vertices and $E$ as the set of all edges.

 -   Week 1: Decomposition of Graphs 1